-The following sets forth biographical information regarding our Management Board members.
+The following sets forth biographical information regarding our Board members.

-Daniel de Boer is our Founder and Chief Executive Officer since our incorporation in 2012.
+Daniel de Boer (executive director) is our Founder and has served as our Chief Executive Officer since our incorporation in 2012 and is an executive director of our Board.
 Mr. de Boer is a serial entrepreneur and passionate advocate for rare disease patients.
 After one of his children was diagnosed with a rare disease, he started ProQR to develop RNA therapies for rare diseases.
 Before founding ProQR, Mr. de Boer was founder and Chief Executive Officer of several technology companies.
-He is also strategic advisor at Hybridize Therapeutics, Meatable, Algramo, Xinvento, Avanzanite, BioColl Labs and a member of the advisory board at the Termeer Foundation.
-In 2018 Mr. de Boer was named "Emerging Entrepreneur of the Year" by EY.
-In 2019 Mr. de Boer was selected for the Young Global Leader program at the World Economic Forum.

-René Beukema rejoined ProQR in 2022 having previously served as the Company's Chief Corporate Development Officer and General Counsel from 2013 to 2018.
+René Beukema (executive director) rejoined ProQR in 2022 having previously served as our Chief Corporate Development Officer and General Counsel from 2013 to 2018 and is an executive director of our Board.
 Mr. Beukema is a seasoned M&A and equity capital markets executive and an experienced corporate lawyer.
-From 2019 until June 2022 Mr. Beukema held the Position of Chief Corporate Development Officer & General Counsel at Frame Therapeutics, a neoantigen immune-oncology biotechnology company.
+From 2019 until June 2022, Mr. Beukema held the positions of Chief Corporate Development Officer and General Counsel at Frame Therapeutics, a neoantigen immune-oncology biotechnology company.
 He was instrumental in financing Frame Therapeutics and selling it to CureVac, a Nasdaq Listed biotechnology company.
-From 2021 to 2024 Mr. Beukema was a Board Member of Fibriant BV, a biotechnology company focused on the development of technology and products based on recombinant human fibrinogen and thrombin.
+From 2021 to 2024 Mr. Beukema was a board member of Fibriant BV, a biotechnology company focused on the development of technology and products based on recombinant human fibrinogen and thrombin.
 Prior to his initial tenure at the Company, he served as General Counsel and Corporate Secretary of Crucell for twelve years, following his positions as Senior Legal Counsel at GE Capital / TIP Europe and Legal Counsel at TNT Express Worldwide.
 Mr. Beukema was also a venture partner of Aescap Venture, a life sciences venture capital firm from 2011 to 2012 and is co-founder of myTomorrows, a Dutch life sciences company.
-He holds a post-doctoral degree in corporate law from the University of Nijmegen in co-operation with the Dutch Association of In-house Counsel (Nederlands Genootschap van Bedrijfsjuristen) and a master's degree in Dutch law from the University of Amsterdam.
+He is a founder of Tzu Cancer Therapeutics 8.V., a biotechnology company focused on developing advanced solutions to combat cancer.
+He holds a post-doctoral degree in corporate law from the University of Nijmegen in co-operation with the Dutch Association of In-house Counsel (Nederlands Genootschap van Bedrijfsjuristen') and a master's degree in Dutch law from the University of Amsterdam.